onnx/models/README.md

 # ONNX Model Zoo

 This repository contains a collection of pre-trained models for state of the art works in deep learning.
 Each model is available in ONNX and MMS archive format.
-Accompanying each model is the notebook used to train the model written in MXNet framework, along with links to the dataset and the original paper.
+Accompanying each model are notebooks for training and running inference on the model written in MXNet framework, along with links to the dataset and the original paper.

-[Netron](https://lutzroeder.github.io/Netron) is a visualization tool that can be used to get a visual representation of the model architecture.
+Visualize the network architecture of any model using [Netron](https://lutzroeder.github.io/Netron).

 *insert tags*
 <!--